ViktorKrpn/alteos_test/README.md

 ## Prerequisites

-Before starting the app please make sure that you have installed docker and docker-compose on your maschine
+Before starting the app, please make sure that you have installed docker and docker-compose on your maschine

 ### Installing

-After downloading the app run the following command from the root directory
+After downloading the app, run the following command from the root directory

 ```
 docker-compose up
 ```

-then navigete to
+then navigete to:

 ```
 http://localhost:3000/